DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

   * Failed
   * NotReady

+Validation Scenarios:
+* Empty history: If no records ar given, the view should display a "No records" message.

+Edge Cases:
+* High Volume Data: Confirm the view performs efficiently when listing a high number of records.
+* Localized Formatting: Test with users in different timezones (e.g., "Europe/Berlin", "GMT") to confirm that datetime formatting adapts accordingly.

 #### Learning Progress Tab

+TODO: If there is no line item, show a Messagebox > Info

 The learning progress tab provides screens to optionally enable and access the learning progress of ILIAS users of the tool.
 It is visible/accessible, if the tool supports the "Assignment and Grade Services Specification".
+Furthermore, the regular access checks apply for all subordinted views with this tab.

 The learning progress is disabled by default and can be enabled in the "Settings" (sub-)tab.
 The settings screen must provide the following modes: